 There are several varieties of Persimmon but the two most common are the Fuyu and Hachiya!
 I used Fuyu Persimmon for this recipe, as these are crisp, crunchy and can be eaten while still firm.

-When fruits like these are baked, they get much more sweeter, softer and rich in taste!
+When fruits like these are baked, they get much sweeter, softer and rich in taste!
 Call it crumble or crisp, Baked Persimmon Crisp can easily be made either for parties or weeknights.
-I paired it with vanilla yogurt, which added extra creaminess.
-Ice cream would work great too!
+I paired it with yogurt, which added extra creaminess.
+Ice cream would work great too or soft whipped cream!

 - 5 persimmons